Creating a cluster on OpenStack

 Choose one of the availability zones within the selected region.

 By default, Choose Image Catalog is set to the default image catalog that is provided with Cloudbreak.
 If you would like to use a different image catalog, you must first create and register it.
-For complete instructions, refer to Custom Images.
+For complete instructions, refer to Using custom images.

 Cloudbreak supports the following types of images for launching clusters: